Doesn't she know Valmont is a thief? Tohru:

 - Drakken's mom was probably the single funniest thing in Kim Possible, one of the reasons for this being that she completely believes he is a radio talk show host.
 This despite the fact that he studied robotics, not psychiatry.
 Then again, anyone would want to cover up the fact that their world domination schemes were foiled by teenagers.

 - Tohru's mom in Jackie Chan Adventures is unaware that her son is working as a thug for Valmont and not knowing that the latter is a Diabolical Mastermind.
 All she knew was that Valmont was a rich gentleman and assumed Tohru was doing legitimate work.
+Because of this, she sees working as Uncle's apprentice to be an enormous step down.

-- The Simpsons provides the page quote.
+- The Simpsons provides a page quote.
 When they went to Florida during Spring Break, the local sheriff was disappointed with Joe C. (the foul mouthed little person who toured with Kid Rock).
 A parody as much as anything, given the utterly inconsequential matter.

 - My Little Pony: Friendship Is Magic: Diamond Tiara and Silver Spoon are terrified of their mothers finding out about their attitude problems.